 - A hobby Knife.

 - A Clay.

 - A Small circular management.

 - Start wrapping the insulated wire around the marker thirty times.
 Start from the center so that it would be easy.

 - Wrap the two loose ends of the wire tightly so that all the insulated wires are held together.

 - Now making use of the hobby knife, remove the top half of the wire at the free end.
 Rest of the wires have to remain insulated.

 - Pass each loose end of the wire through two large eyed needles.
 Notably, the wire should not bend.
 It has to be kept straight between the needles.

 - Place the D battery sideways.
 Place it on a flat surface.

-- Stick some modeling clay on either sides of the battery so that it stays still and does not roll away.
+- Stick some modelling clay on either side of the battery so that it stays still and does not roll away.

-- Cover the sharp ends of the needle with a modeling clay.
+- Cover the sharp ends of the needle with a modelling clay.

 - Make sure that either side of the needle touches the battery terminals.

-- Make use of electric tape so the needles are secure to the end of the battery.
+- Make use of electric tape so the needles are secured to the end of the battery.

 - Place a magnet on the battery that is exactly at the bottom of the coil.